Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Scalar perturbations

 So, imposing the scalar field vanishes at infinity requires $D_2=0$.
 Therefore, by considering the behaviour at the event horizon and at infinity of the scalar field, it is possible to define the following ansatz

-Then, by inserting this last expression in Eq. (\ref{rad}) we obtain an equation for the function $F(y)$, which we solve numerically employing the pseudospectral Chebyshev method, as in the previous case.
-Now, in order to check our results, we can see that for $r_H=10/R$ and massless scalar fields, we recover the QNF found in Ref. \cite{Horowitz:1999jd}, see Appendix \ref{C} Table \ref{T7}, the QNFs were also studied in Ref. \cite{Chan:1996yk}.
-Also, in order to see if there is an anomalous decay rate of quasinormal modes, we plot in Fig. \ref{F1B} the behaviour of the fundamental QNFs, for different values of the parameter $\ell$, and different values of the mass $m$ of the scalar field.
+Then, by inserting this last expression in Eq. (\ref{r}) we obtain an equation for the function $F(y)$, which we solve numerically employing the pseudospectral Chebyshev method, as in the previous case.
+Also, in order to see if there is an anomalous decay rate of quasinormal modes, we plot in Fig. \ref{F1B} the behaviour of the fundamental QNFs, for different values of the parameter $\ell$, and different values of $mM$.
 The numerical values are in Appendix \ref{C} Table \ref{T7}.
-We can observe that the anomalous behaviour in the QNMs is not present in Schwarzchild-AdS black holes, for the cases considered.
+We can observe an anomalous behaviour of the QNMs in Schwarzschild-AdS black holes because the longest-lived modes are always the ones with higher angular number; however, there is not a critical mass where the behaviour of the modes is inverted.
+The same behaviour is observed for {\bf{$M^2\Lambda=-1$}}, see Appendix \ref{C} Table \ref{T72}.
 Also, they present a faster decay when the scalar field mass increases and when the angular harmonic numbers $\ell$ decrease.
 The frequency of the oscillations increases sightly when the scalar field mass increases and also when the angular harmonic numbers $\ell$ decrease.
+On the other hand, the same behaviour is observed for small values of $M^2\Lambda$, and small $\ell$, see Fig. \ref{F1B1}, the numerical values are in Appendix \ref{C} Table \ref{T721}, where we found some QNFs for low values of $\ell=0,1,2$, however, for high values of $\ell$ the numerical method is not efficient, requiring a very large number of Chebyshev polynomials to converge due to the imaginary part becomes very small, which corresponds to weakly damped modes predicted by \cite{ Grain:2006dg, Festuccia:2008zx}, and analyzed further in \cite{Berti:2009wx}.
+It is worth mentioning that despite the analysis with respect to the critical mass was performed in the eikonal limit, even for small values of $\ell$ for the Schwarzschild dS case there is a reversal of the behaviour of the decay rate of the QNFs at a value of the mass very close to the critical mass of the scalar field, Fig. \ref{F1}.
+We have not observed an reversal of the behaviour of the decay rate of the QNFs for Schwarzschild AdS black hole for small values of $\ell$, see Fig. \ref{F1B1}, and therefore we would not expect an inverted behaviour for high values of $\ell$ at some critical mass.
+However, it would be worthwhile to check this claim with some numerical method that works well in this limit, such as the method used in Ref. \cite{Berti:2009wx}.

+In this case, the effective potential at infinity always diverges, due to the fact that the cosmological constant is negative, and consequently the scalar field can probe the divergence of the effective potential at infinity.